cybnity/foundation/docs/how-to/docker-how-to.md

 ## DOCKER IMAGE REPOSITORY
 List images built into the repository

+## DOCKER REPOSITORY CLEANING
+When a out of space is arriving that avoid to build new image template, clean the workstation system with command line:
+`docker system prune -a`

 ## CHECK IMAGE
 Scan image vulnerabilities from shell command line:
 `docker scan cybnity/jre-tee`